 A good tax preparer will ask you for more than just your pay-stubs or employment slips.
 Your accountant should ask you questions to see what tax credits and deductions you can qualify for, along with the appropriate receipts and records related to your return.
 If you just need a personal tax return prepared, then perhaps you only need to speak to your accountant during tax season unless you have questions or are being audited.
 But for business taxes, it is important to stay in touch throughout the year to keep your taxes and books current.

 4. Be cautious of someone who promises you high returns

-Tax prepares can create falsified information in order to get you a higher tax refund, which then will get you audited by the CRA.
+Tax prepares can create falsified information in order to get you a higher tax refund, which they will get you audited by the CRA.
 If you have no knowledge of tax laws, they can do this without you realizing.
 They could also direct a refund towards themselves, so make sure you receive your refund directly from the government and not from your accountant.
 Avoid any tax preparer that asks you to sign a blank return or manipulates figures.
-Also make sure their service fees are not based upon a percentage of your refund.
+Also, make sure their service fees are not based upon a percentage of your refund.
 Ask your tax preparer questions and review your return.
 Never blindly sign the return! keep in mind legally you are responsible for your tax return despite who prepares it.

 So Here’s the Tip:

 Make sure you understand your tax needs based on your situation and if you require more specific tax advice.
 Communicate with your accountant; see that they ask you questions to know what tax deductions or credits you are eligible for.
 Be cautious with anyone who promises you high refunds, manipulates figures or charges you based on a percentage of your refund.
 Always review your tax preparer’s work!